ucsd-cse130/05-classes/README.md

 ## Problem 2: Exceptions

-Next, we will add _exceptions_ to the `Nano` language, in several steps.
+Next, we will add _exceptions_ to the `nano` language, in several steps.

 ### Exceptional Expressions